haru52/clean-user-manager/README.md

 User management system.
 This is an example TypeScript project of Clean Architecture.

 Options:
   -V, --version    output the version number
   -h, --help       display help for command

 Commands:
-  create <name>   create a new user help [command]  display help for command
+  register <name>  register a new user help [command]   display help for command
 ```

 ## Update